DigiBP/26SS_Tierpark_Bern/README.md

 | 12 | **Service Task / User Task – Inform client** | The client is informed about the allocation result. | This is the final communication step before process completion. |
 | 13 | **End Event – Case assigned** | The process ends once the case has been successfully allocated and the client has been informed. | This marks the successful completion of the TO-BE allocation process. |

-## Process Logic in Structured Form

-### 1. Case intake and data capture
-The process begins when a new case is received.
-The administrator records the client’s details in a structured digital form so that the information is available in a consistent format for later automated and human-driven processing.

-### 2. Automated hard-factor allocation
-The system automatically compares the client’s case with available coach data using hard factors such as distance, language compatibility, and other measurable criteria.
-Based on this comparison, it generates an initial ranking or shortlist of possible coaches.

-### 3. Exception handling
-If the automated allocation fails because of technical or data-related problems, the process does not stop.
-Instead, a boundary error event triggers an exception path in which the responsible person reviews the problem and manually prepares or assigns a coach candidate.

-### 4. Human review of assignments
-The automatically generated shortlist is reviewed by the responsible person to ensure that the proposed assignments are reasonable and operationally acceptable before moving to the next decision stage.

-### 5. Soft-factor evaluation
-After the hard-factor shortlist has been reviewed, the process evaluates qualitative suitability using a DMN-based business rule task.
-This includes factors such as case complexity, coach experience, and coach type.
-The result is a recommendation that supports further decision-making.

-### 6. Case Coach validation
-The Case Coach reviews the selected family coach profile together with the soft-factor evaluation result.
-This ensures that the proposed coach is appropriate for the specific case and that the final recommendation is not made solely by automation.

-### 7. Recommendation decision
-The process then checks whether the coach is recommended.
-If the recommendation is positive, the workflow continues to client communication.
-If the recommendation is negative, the process loops back so that another coach option can be assessed.

-### 8. Client communication and process completion
-Once a suitable coach has been confirmed, the client is informed about the allocation result.
-After this communication step, the process ends successfully with the case assigned.

 # Value of the TO-BE Process